huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Word
 - [x] Tinder

-#### At the launch event for Windows 2000, a sweaty Steve Ballmer repated what word over and over?
+#### At the launch event for Windows 2000, a sweaty Steve Ballmer repeated what word over and over?

 - [ ] Windows
 - [x] Developers